benswift/benswift.github.io/_posts/2019-02-26-on-parental-leave-and-auto-reply-messages.md

 😊).
 I'm about to set up an email auto-reply which will guard my work email address until 15 July.

-{% asset images/posts/nathalie-spehner-1338356-unsplash.jpg @pic alt="baby dogs - puppies, in fact" %}
+{% include assets/picture.html file="images/posts/nathalie-spehner-1338356-unsplash.jpg" alt="baby dogs - puppies, in fact" %}

 _Note: the baby I am taking care of is a human baby, but the above photo contains baby dogs._